 Homeowners can prevent these injuries by inspecting their home and property.
 Consider the age of your neighbors’ children.
 In most cases, the best investment you can make is strong fencing which keeps your dog contained and stops children before they grow interested in watching your dog.
-Read more about Massachusetts dog bite laws on our website.

 To parents and neighbors, never underestimate the risk of dogs.
 Dog bites and attacks are more common than most people realize, even when you and your children know the dog.
 In fact, 77 percent of dog bites cause injury to their owners and children, a relative or family friends, according to the Children’s Hospital of Pittsburgh.